chitrakakkar/Java-Final-Project/README.md

 Here are some steps one can follow to run this app;

-  Step 1: Change the qunatity and move to next cell in order to see the change in the qunatity and the corresponding total price
+  Step 1: Change the qunatity and move to next cell in order to see the change in the qunatity and the corresponding total price.

-  Step 2: Once you are done choosing the drink, hit Calculate the final Price of all the drinks; It gives you an invloice of your order which can formatted as per the need.I kept it simple
+  Step 2: Once you are done choosing the drink, hit Calculate the final Price of all the drinks; It gives you an invloice of your order which can formatted as per the need.I kept it simple.
+Can be made beautiful and more infromative.

   Step 3: Hit Total sum to get the payable cash along with the Vat included;

   Step 4: Once you give the customer their final sum, the user can write each order into a report table;

   Step 5: After writting it to the report table, the user can reset the data to be able to place a new order;

   Step 6: Finally, you can quit the App;

   This App has a special admin section which gives you some privilegdes like add a drink, update the price of current listed drink.
   Also, Get the view from the repport table on a particular date and also the intererting part-> you get to see the chart of all drinks sold on a particlar day;